ldebruijn/API-GAnalytics/README.md

 > NodeJS API analytics using Google Analytics.

-This module is Express middleware which utilizes the [Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/devguide#overview) and sends statistics from incomming requests to Google Analytics.
+This module is Express middleware which utilizes the [Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/devguide#overview) and sends statistics from received requests to Google Analytics.

 As of now, the supported actions are:
 * Events
 * Pageviews
+* Exceptions

 The module also gathers as much data as possible to give meaningful insights.
 It supports the following parameters:
 * [Client ID](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#cid)